miklosn/gce-template/README.md

 * run the program on a GCE VM which has a default service account set up with the neccessary privileges, or
 * have `gcloud` set up with neccessary permissions and Application Default Credentials initalized with `gcloud auth application-default login`.

-## Basics
+## Templating basics

 `gce-template` can process a template from `stdin` or from an input file with the `-t` or `--template` command line parameter.
-By default, it outputs to `stdout` but an output path can be specified with the `-o` or `--output` parameter.
+By default, it outputs to `stdout` but an output path can also be specified with the `-o` or `--output` parameter.

-The program integrates the [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) engine from Mozilla which can be considered a port of jinja2, well known if not for else, then it's wide use in Ansible circles.
+The program integrates the [Nunjucks](https://mozilla.github.io/nunjucks/templating.html) engine from Mozilla which can be considered a port of jinja2, well known for it's wide use in Ansible circles if not for else.

-The template receives various data sources from the program, one of these is called `vms` which is fetched by default and contains information about virtual machines on GCE, in the form of a dictionary keyed to self-links.
+The template receives input from various data sources from the program, one of these is called `vms` which is available by default and contains information about virtual machines on GCE, in the form of a dictionary keyed to self-links.

 With this knowledge, we can now output everything we know about our vms with the [`dump`](https://mozilla.github.io/nunjucks/templating.html#dump) function: